oldcai/blog/source/_posts/linux/rsync-via-xinetd.md

 ---
-title: Using rsyncd Service on Demand via Xinetd
+title: Run rsync Service Only When Needed By Using xinetd
 categories:
   - linux
 tags: